mortie/mason/README.md

 Enough collective ink has been spilled criticising the YAML file format.
 If you somehow like YAML, use it.
 I won't.

-## Incompatibilities with JSON

-The only known incompatibility with JSON is related to how the high Unicode code points are handled in string escapes.
-In JSON, Unicode code points outside of the basic multilingual plane (the first 2^16 code points) can be represented as a pair of `\u` escapes using UTF-16 surrogate pairs.
-For example, the emoji "🙃" ("Upside-Down Face") has the code point U+1F643.
-This is too big to fit in a single `\u` escape.
-In JSON, we have to realize that U+0001F643 can be represented using the UTF-16 surrogate U+D83D and U+DE43, and then encode it as `"\uD83D\uDE43"`.

-In MASON, you would represent it using the `\U` escape: `"\U01F643"`.

-The JSON approach is strictly worse: it's harder for the human to write and it's really annoying for parser authors to write parsers for.
-It happens to work alright in UTF-16-native environments like JavaScript, but most of the world these days is UTF-8-native.

-The "two surrogate pair escapes resulting in a single code point" encoding of high code points appears rarely enough in the wild that I don't mind losing compatibility with it.
-When most people want emoji in their JSON, they just put the emoji character directly in the string.

 ## Semantics

 * MASON parsers MUST be able to uniquely parse all numbers that IEEE 754